Latino Arab-American hopes to unseat indicted Republican

 Voters in Hunter's rural hometown of Alpine were sharply divided on what it all means.
 Some are shocked, some outraged, and some are rising to defend Hunter and his claim of being pursued by politically motivated prosecutors eager to see one of Trump's early supporters in Congress fall.
 Hunter says his "constituents are not easily misled" and he will fight the allegations the same way he fought as a Marine.

-Campa-Najjar said he feels "saddened a bit" that a combat veteran returned from the battlefield and lost his way, becoming the "poster child of corruption" for Washington.
+Campa-Najjar said he feels "saddened" that a combat veteran returned from the battlefield and lost his way, becoming the "poster child of corruption" for Washington.
 He added that voters, including Hunter's base, want honest politicians.

 "If we are a nation of laws, then you cannot in good conscience vote for Duncan Hunter," he said.